sonic-net/DASH/documentation/general/program-scale-testing-requirements-draft.md

 | bg flows UDP        |            | 15M[^2]     | 30M   | 60M   | 120M  |

-[^1]: per asic numbers, can be distributed in any way to each ENI
+[^1]: per ASIC numbers, can be distributed in any way to each ENI
 [^2]: flows are bidir w/ connection pool capable of oversubscription

 - ACL rules per NSG = 1000